shop-gang/caramel/docs/MVP_CHECKLIST.md

 ### Backend

-- [ ] Initialize Node.js/Express app with TypeScript in `server/`
+- [✓] Initialize Node.js/Express app with TypeScript in `server/`
 - [ ] Add Prisma ORM for PostgreSQL
 - [ ] Use dotenv for local config, environment variables in devcontainer
-- [ ] Set up Jest, Supertest, and ESLint (ESLint is already available via dev container)
+- [✓] Set up Jest, Supertest, and ESLint with full test coverage

 ### Shared Code